Best Food & Cooking Classes in Marrakech

 • Location: Palmeraie, Marrakech outskirts

-• Duration & Price: Half-day retreat, approx. €95 per person
+• Duration & price: Half-day retreat, approx. €95 per person

 Kasbah Tamadot Cooking Retreat